dfinity/portal/docs/developer-docs/cost-estimations-and-examples.md

 | HTTPS outcalls | 0 | $0.00 USD | 0 | $0.00 USD |

 :::caution
 In this example, a new canister is created for each user.
-That means, each time a new user signs up for the dapp, a cost of 100_000_000_000 is charged.
-This additional cost should be considered when choosing an architecture similar to this, as it can become expensive quickly.
+That means each time a new user signs up for the dapp a cost of 100_000_000_000 is charged.
+This additional cost should be considered when choosing a similar architecture.
 :::

 ## How is the number of cycles charged to a canister estimated?